Verifiable Randomness Function (VRF)

 Cancel request and receive refund (consumer)

-In the previous section, we explained that $KLAY is sent together with request for VRF to VRFCoordinator which passes the $KLAY deposit to Prepayment contract.
-The $KLAY payment stays in the Prepayment contract until the request is fulfilled.
+In the previous section, we explained that $KAIA is sent together with request for VRF to VRFCoordinator which passes the $KAIA deposit to Prepayment contract.
+The $KAIA payment stays in the Prepayment contract until the request is fulfilled.

 The code listing below is an example of function inside of consumer contract to cancel and withdraw funds from temporary account.